cynepton/netflix-clone/README.md

 The CSS styles for the Footer are located in the [`Footer.js`](./src/components/footer/styles/footer.js) file.
 The Styled-Components library is used for the styling.

 ### [Accordion](src/components/accordion)
 It's a Compound Component responsible for rendering the accordion feature within the webpage.
-In this case, the accordion feature contains the FAQs.
+In this case, the accordion feature contains the FAQs, but it can also be reused elsewhere.
 It also has the following sub-components:

 1. `Accordion` defined in the Accordion [`Index.js` file](./src/components/accordion/index.js).
     Renders the Overall container for all the Footer components.